Get Involved

 How to Apply

 • Applications will be accepted until positions are filled.
-To be considered in the first round of interviews, full application packet must be submitted via e-mail to [email protected] by no later than January 24, 2024.
-For more information, email or call Valerie Blansfield, Director at 401-500-3501.
+To be considered in the first round of interviews, full application packet must be submitted via e-mail to bimi02807@gmail.com by January 20, 2025.
+We will accept applications after the due date, but applications submitted before or on the 20th will be given precedent for interviews.
+For more information, email or call Valerie Blansfield, Director or Erin Mullen, Operations Manager at 401-500-3501.

 Packet must include: